The foreclosure process includes the following steps:

 - Within 10 business days of receiving the NED from the lender’s attorney, the Public Trustee records the NED with the County Clerk & Recorder.

 - The Public Trustee sets the Sale Date between 110-125 calendar days after the NED is recorded.
 For agricultural property, the Sale date is set between 215-230 calendar days after the NED is recorded.

-- The Public Trustee mails a Combined Notice of Foreclosure and Sale to a Mailing List provided by the lender’s attorney within 20 calendar days after the NED is recorded and again within 45-60 calendar days prior to the first scheduled Sale date.
+- The Public Trustee mails a Combined Notice of Foreclosure and Sale to a Mailing List provided by the lender’s attorney within 20 calendar days after the NED is recorded and a second time within 45-60 calendar days prior to the first scheduled Sale date.

 - The Public Trustee publishes a Combined Notice of Foreclosure and Sale in a local newspaper 5 times over 4 consecutive weeks, ending 45-60 calendar days prior to the first scheduled Sale date.

-- The property owner may file a Notice of Intent to Cure anytime up to 15 calendar days prior to the first scheduled sale date.
+- The property owner may file a Notice of Intent to Cure any time up to 15 calendar days prior to the first scheduled sale date.
 The Public Trustee will request a cure statement from the holder of the evidence of debt.
-The Public Trustee must receive the cure statement within 10 business days, but no later than the eighth calendar day before the sale.
+The Public Trustee must receive the cure statement within 10 business days of the request, but no later than the eighth calendar day before the sale.
 The property owner must then pay the cure amount by the expiration date of the cure statement, or by noon Tuesday before the Wednesday sale—whichever comes first.
-If the holder fails to submit the cure statement timely, the Public Trustee will continue the sale from week to week until the cure statement is received.
+If the holder fails to submit the cure statement by the deadline, the Public Trustee will continue the sale from week to week until the cure statement is received.

 (C.R.S. §Court Rules, Book 1, Rule 120)